“The future of rock n’ roll.” - Rodney Hall, FAME Studios Owner

 "…a classic rock-influenced, high energy affair filled with big hooks and frenzied riffs." - Central Track

-There’s a reason legions of young rock fans fall in love with their parents’ records.
+There’s a reason legions of young rock fans fall in love with their parents’ record collection.
 It’s the same reason so many radio stations still play classic rock: Great music never gets old.
-And it's what prompted singer and guitarist Ryan Michael to reinvent his sound, leaving behind his teenage past in a Warped Tour band signed to a Warner Bros. subsidiary and relocating from Connecticut to Texas.
+It's what prompted singer/songwriter Ryan Michael to form a band inspired by American Roots Rock (Tom Petty, CCR) meets British Invasion (Beatles, Kinks).